 When it comes to selecting the right weight bench for your gym, there are a number of factors to consider, like adjustability, weight capacity, height, pad width, and maneuverability.
-Our team of Barbend experts tested around 54 different products, keeping those factors in mind to find the best weight benches for all fitness goals.
-Simplify your search and take a look through our top picks.
+Our team of Barbend experts tested around 54 different products, relying on our expert-developed equipment testing methodology to find the best weight benches for all fitness goals.
+Specifically, we looked at the following factors:

 The 12 Best Weight Benches of 2025